The next time you take a look at your financial statements, consider taking a few minutes to calculate these simple financial ratios.

 A poor net profit margin—or one that is declining over time—can be an indication of a variety of problems.
 Maybe sales are decreasing due to poor customer service.
 Perhaps you’re not doing a good job of keeping tabs on consumable office supplies, or maybe you have an employee theft problem.

-(Net Sales – Cost of Goods Sold) ÷ Net Sales = Gross Profit on Net Sales
+(Sales – Cost of Goods Sold) ÷ Total Sales = Gross Margin Ratio

 Cost of Goods Sold ÷ Average Inventory = Inventory Turnover Ratio